MaelCravero/conf-pattern-matching/slides/slides.md

 - Did you notice the `auto` keyword I use everywhere?
 - This is used for type inference \pause (like in OCaml but less good)
 \pause
-- It can be used for variable declarations, function return type, template syntactic sugar...
-\pause
 - What if we were able to use `auto` as a template parameter?